 So far we have discussed the hows of getting to Disneyland we should probably discuss the whens!
 While it is fantastic that your leave has been approved, what’s more important are the dates you printed on your form.
 You may have already checked out some flights and hotels and based your decision on these factors already.
 However, it is really important to check out when peak times occur at the Disneyland Resort.

 The graph below gives a rough guide to when the best times to go to Disneyland are in terms of queue times and crowd numbers.

 While this graph does not necessarily depict the exact wait times you’ll experience, it does accurately highlight the peak periods.
 Basically you want to avoid any American Public holiday!
 They are just the worst time to go if you hate queues and crowds.
 One they have neglected in this graph is Halloween on the 31st October.
 The Summer Holidays are also always busy along with Spring Break and Christmas Holidays.

 The benefits of peak times, though, is that you are pretty much guaranteed to have all rides and attractions operational, as well as later operating hours.
-Click here to see Holiday periods for schools in Orange County.
+I recommend checking

 If the peak times still don’t appeal, you will see big dips in numbers just after all major holiday periods.
 This doesn’t mean you should just pick any of these down times, as there are a few other factors to consider.